Providing expertise to answer questions regarding the medical management of radiation incidents worldwide

-As part of its primary mission for the U.S. Department of Energy (DOE), the Radiation Emergency Assistance Center/Training Site (REAC/TS) at the Oak Ridge Institute for Science and Education (ORISE) is available 24 hours a day, seven days a week to consult with officials from any federal, state or local government agency; industries; international governments or organizations; or individuals needing assistance with the medical management of a radiation emergency.
+As part of its primary mission for the U.S. Department of Energy (DOE), the Radiation Emergency Assistance Center/Training Site (REAC/TS) consults with federal, state and local government agencies; industries; international governments or organizations and others needing assistance with the medical management of radiological/nuclear emergencies.